masterminds-kenya/social_network/checklist-03.md

 - [s] If we know the file, or can traverse web page to it.
   - [s] from bs4 import BeautifulSoup, also use requests, urllib.request, time.
 - [x] Install selenium, which can do a screenshot.
+- [x] Running Locally:
+  - [x] Can visit the desired location
+  - [x] Save the full page screenshot.
+- [ ] Running from Server:
+  - [ ] Setup browser emulation when called on server.
   - [ ] Can visit the desired location.
   - [ ] Save the full page screenshot.
 - [ ] Store the file in a desired location.
   - [ ] assigned file directory.
   - [?]
 Media / Static files location.